 Perfection requirements depend on the type of asset subject to the security.
-Security interests over immoveable assets or business assets will have to be registered with the local mortgage registration office.
-For other type of assets, perfection will generally occur by means of a notification to a third party (eg, pledge over claims), registration in private records (eg, pledge over shares) or delivery of certain assets (eg, pledge over goods).
+Security interests over immoveable assets or business assets (fonds de commerce) must be registered with the local mortgage registration office.
+For other types of assets, perfection will generally occur by means of a notification to a third party (eg pledge over claims), registration in private records (eg pledge over shares), or delivery of certain assets (eg pledge over goods).

-18 Once a security interest is perfected, are there are renewal procedures to keep the lien valid and recorded?
+18 Once a security interest is perfected, are there renewal procedures to keep the lien valid and recorded?

-In general, no procedure is required.
-Security agreements generally provide that the security interest is continuing and will remain valid until full settlement of the secured obligations.
+In general, no renewal procedure is required.
+Security agreements generally provide that the security interest continues and will remain valid until full settlement of the secured obligations.

-However, a pledge over business assets is only valid for 10 years (but is renewable).
+However, a pledge over business assets is only valid for a duration of 10 years (but is renewable).

-Are there 'works council' or other similar consents required to approve the provision of guarantees or security by a company?
+19 Are there 'works council' or other similar consents required to approve the provision of guarantees or security by a company?

-No, there is no consent of a 'works council' required.
+No, there is no consent of 'works council' required.

-It is recommended to ensure that the granting of guarantees or securities be approved by the grantor itself (ie, its board or relevant authorised corporate body) with the view to assess and ascertain that the granting of guarantees or security satisfies the corporate interest of the grantor and any conflict of interests be cleared.
+It is recommended to ensure that the granting of guarantees/ securities be approved by the grantor itself (ie its board or relevant authorised corporate body) with the view to assess and ascertain that the granting of guarantee/security satisfies the corporate interest of the grantor and any conflict of interest be cleared.